-Public Common Units %(1)
+Public Common Units 37.0%(1)

-Common Units held by USA Compression Holdings %(1)
+Common Units held by USA Compression Holdings 13.7%(1)

-Subordinated Units held by USA Compression Holdings 49.0%
+Subordinated Units held by USA Compression Holdings 47.3%

 Incentive Distribution Rights (2)

 General Partner Interest 2.0%

 Total 100.0%

-- (1) Assumes the underwriters do not exercise their option to purchase additional common units. - (2) Incentive distribution rights represent a potentially variable interest in distributions and thus are not expressed as a fixed percentage.
+- (1) Assumes the underwriters do not exercise their option to purchase additional common units.
+If the underwriters exercise their option to purchase additional common units in full, the public common units will represent a 40.4% interest in us, the common units held by USA Compression Holdings will represent a 12.8% interest in us and the subordinated units held by USA Compression Holdings will represent a 44.8% interest in us. - (2) Incentive distribution rights represent a potentially variable interest in distributions and thus are not expressed as a fixed percentage.
 Please read "Provisions of Our Partnership Agreement Relating to Cash Distributions-General Partner Interest and Incentive Distribution Rights."